bernieOllie/audit-trigger/README.md

 Due to relational integrity constraints of this audit system, make sure to register primary tables before their related weak ones.

 And that is it!
-You are now capable of retrieving audit information from the primary table and its weaker ones with a simple SELECT query, by filtering through the code value of the primary one.
+You are now capable of retrieving audit information from the primary table and its weaker ones with a simple SELECT query on table "audit.logged_actions", by filtering through the code value of the primary one.

 ### Check out the full story behind this implementation, including a working example, at: